 Outside of the home setting this process can also be used at stables, livery yards, farms, rescue centres, zoos and wildlife sanctuaries.

-What is included in the Herbal Choices Consultancy fee?
+What is included in the consultancy fee?

 Included in the cost of a session you will receive: